kyberdrb/installed_packages_linux/README.md

                     ```
                     /c/Programy/attach_printer.sh
                     ```

+                    ---

+                1. For more convenient launching, continue along with following steps to create a shortcut that launches the attaching script without the UAC script, which is invoked by any program lauched as Administrator, i.e. with elevated priviledges.

-                1. Create a scheduled task: right click on Windows start menu -> Computer Management -> In the left pane click on `Task Scheduler` -> `Task Scheduler Library`
+                    Create a scheduled task: right click on Windows start menu -> Computer Management -> In the left pane click on `Task Scheduler` -> `Task Scheduler Library`

                 1. Click on `Create Task...`
                     - tab `General`
                         - Name: `Attach printer - skip UAC prompt`